Skip to content

 Challenge 2: Making last-minute changes of plan

-While it’s helpful to share your interests with your guide before your private tour begins, our private tour leaders understand that sometimes you don’t realise you’re really interested in something until you’ve seen it or heard about it!
+While it’s helpful to share your interests with your guide before your private tour begins, our private tour guides understand that sometimes you don’t realise you’re really interested in something until you’ve seen it or heard about it!

 “One of my American guests was amazed that we could just walk into small country churches and take a look around.
 Once she’d been into one, she wanted to stop at them all!” says GeoCultura tour leader Jonathan Evans.
 “So, we visited several of the Norman and ‘younger’ churches and chapels in the Isle of Purbeck, mostly as short unplanned stops or detours as we were driving by between other locations.
 This was only possible with a small group and also because I knew when the churches were open or who to ask for the keys!”